 Can I switch phones with a SIM free deal?

 Yes.
-With SIM free mobiles phones, you can buy yourself a new one whenever you feel like with no buy-out fee or remaining contract payments.
+With SIM free mobile phones, you can buy yourself a new phone whenever you want, with no buy-out fee or remaining contract payments.

-This can be handy if you like having the latest phones and find it frustrating when you want the new release, but you're only halfway through your contract.
+This can be handy if you like having the latest phone and find it frustrating when you want the new release, but you’re only halfway through your current contract.

 How could a SIM free deal be good if I’m in a contract?

-It might save you a replacement fee if you’re not insured, and there are plenty of unlocked SIM free mobile phones out there to compare.
+It might save you a replacement fee if you’re not insured, and there are plenty of unlocked SIM free mobile phones out there.

 Is SIM free a good option if I have a bad credit score?